-The emonTx is a remote sensor node.
+The emonTx is an low power RF remote sensor node.
 Data is transmitted to an emonPi or an emonBase via a low power 433MHz radio.

-- RF Range is approximately similar to home WiFi and can be affected by obstacles e.g. thick stone walls
+- RF Range is approximately similar to home WiFi (real world range depends on many factors e.g. thick stone walls)

 - Up to 2x emonTx can be connected to a single emonPi (up to 30x is possible with manual RF node ID setting*)

 1. DIP Switch Config

 - If more than one emonTx is to be used with the same base-station set the node ID using the on-board DIP switches*.

 - USA mode (enable 120V AC-AC adaptor calibration) can be toggled using DIP switches.
 See Wiki link above for further details